porterbmoody/Data-Science-Stretch/woodruff/readme.md

 - [data_matches.csv](data/data_matches.csv) csv containing total matches after `run_extractor` is fully run
 - [data_woodruff_raw.csv](data/data_woodruff_raw.csv) csv containing original woodruff entries. separated by date i believe.
 - [data_scriptures.csv](data/data_scriptures.csv) very clean csv of all verses in entries standard works including articles of faith and joseph smith history. very cool and awesome

+Total Depravity does not necessarily lead to irresistable grace.
+Some grace we receive is irresistable (resurrection), and some is conditioned upon our works (salvation).
+The fact is, the things we do qualify us for varying levels of grace.